 Maintain routines and familiarity

 Creating a sense of familiarity and routine can give children a sense of security during change.
-Here’s how:
+Here’s how to achieve it:

 Encourage emotional expression